Openfly: A comprehensive platform for aerial vision-language navigation: Abstract

 \section{Abstract}

-Vision-Language Navigation (VLN) aims to guide agents by leveraging language instructions and visual cues, playing a pivotal role in embodied AI.
-Indoor VLN has been extensively studied, whereas outdoor aerial VLN remains underexplored.
-The potential reason is that outdoor aerial view encompasses vast areas, making data collection more challenging, which results in a lack of benchmarks.
-To address this problem, we propose \textbf{OpenFly}, a platform comprising various rendering engines, a versatile toolchain, and a large-scale benchmark for aerial VLN.
-Firstly, we integrate diverse rendering engines and advanced techniques for environment simulation, including Unreal Engine, GTA V, Google Earth, and 3D Gaussian Splatting (3D GS).
+Aerial Vision-Language Navigation (VLN) seeks to guide UAVs by leveraging language instructions and visual cues, establishing a new paradigm for human-UAV interaction.
+However, the collection of VLN data demands extensive human effort to construct trajectories and corresponding instructions, hindering the development of large-scale datasets and capable models.
+To address this problem, we propose \textbf{OpenFly}, a comprehensive platform for aerial VLN.
+Firstly, OpenFly integrates 4 rendering engines and advanced techniques for diverse environment simulation, including Unreal Engine, GTA V, Google Earth, and 3D Gaussian Splatting (3D GS).
 Particularly, 3D GS supports real-to-sim rendering, further enhancing the realism of our environments.
 Secondly, we develop a highly automated toolchain for aerial VLN data collection, streamlining point cloud acquisition, scene semantic segmentation, flight trajectory creation, and instruction generation.
-Thirdly, based on the toolchain, we construct a large-scale aerial VLN dataset with 100k trajectories, covering diverse heights and lengths across 18 scenes.
-Moreover, we propose OpenFly-Agent, a keyframe-aware VLN model emphasizing key observations during flight.
-For benchmarking, extensive experiments and analyses are conducted, evaluating several recent VLN methods and showcasing the superiority of our OpenFly platform and agent.
+Thirdly, based on the toolchain, we construct a large-scale aerial VLN dataset with 100k trajectories, covering samples of diverse scenarios and assets across 18 scenes.
+Moreover, we propose OpenFly-Agent, a keyframe-aware VLN model emphasizing key observations to promote performance and reduce computations.
+For benchmarking, extensive experiments and analyses are conducted, where our navigation success rate outperforms others by 14.0\% and 7.9\% on the seen and unseen scenarios, respectively.
 The toolchain, dataset, and codes will be open-sourced.